robocoder-repo/robocoders-chat/README.md

 Make sure to keep your API access token secure and do not share it publicly.
 ## Last Updated: Fri Nov 15 15:43:04 UTC 2024
+## Thank you for using Robocoders.ai Chat Application!